 Recommendation 4: Service Agents shall add the police report number and identity of local law enforcement to the Remarks field of the MMSI record.

-Recommendation 5: Anyone with a DSC-equipped radio can transmit a position report request to the offended MMSI in order to locate the stolen device(s).
+Recommendation 5: Anyone with a DSC-equipped radio can transmit a position report request using the offended MMSI in order to locate the stolen device(s).
 Local law enforcement personnel may then investigate and detain suspects found in possession of said equipment.

 Recommendation 6: Closure of the case shall be handled jointly by the service agent, the victim and local law enforcement.